exakat/exakat-docs/Reference/Reports.rst

 Phpcity is a JSON report format.

-Phpcity doesn't depend on themes.
+Phpcity doesn't depend on rulesets.

 .. _report-phpcsfixer: